neal-igolgi/beo_api/docs/BEO_API.md

     PUT /v1/beo/channel/<chid>/config
     PUT /v1/beo/channel/<chid>/config/<name>

-    PUT /v1/beo/channel/<chid>/config?action=reset

 If no 'name' is specified, then the defaul name is where the config object is stored.
 The default name is '`config_<chid>`'.

-If no name is specified and the 'action=reset' is specified, then the server will reset the channels default config back to factory value.

-The reset action can only be applie to the default config.

 body: